NodeJSEpitech/server/README.md

 # EpiBlog : API Server

 This is the nodejs server of the EpiBlog project.
+This serveir is currently deployed on heroku : https://epiblog-api.herokuapp.com/
+The client projet is online in GitHub (Page) : https://nodejsepitech.github.io/epiblogClient/
 It allows the client of the same project to interact with a mysql database, in order to :
 - create, modify, delete a user account
 - log a user in / out